CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 1. Select the SNMP, NTP, or User forms to specify parameters for this configuration.
 Note that selected parameters are required on each form, noted by red asterisks (*).
 Refer to {{<link title="Manage Switch Configurations/#create-network-templates" text="Create Network Templates">}} for a description of the fields.

-2. When you have completed the network settings, click Done.
+2. When you have completed the network settings, click **Done**.

-    If you are not on the User form, you need to go to that tab for the Done option to appear.
+    If you are not on the User form, you need to go to that tab for the **Done** option to appear.

 In either case, if you change your mind about including network settings, click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/remove-circle.svg" height="18" width="18">}} to exit the form.